dimitarsi/interview-task-caching-solution-nodejs/README.md

 # Interview task

+You can find the solution of the task in [preprocessHtml.mjs](https://github.com/dimitarsi/interview-task-caching-solution-nodejs/blob/master/container/cache-server/lib/preprocessHtml/preprocessHtml.mjs#L28)

 TLDR: The task consists of implementing a `preprocessHtml` function that takes care of normalizing the cache server entry.

-The problem at hand is: having a multi-instance application pointing to the same resource (css, js), but each instance uses a different cache buster.
+The problem at hand is: having a multi-instance application pointing to the same resources (css, js), but each instance uses a different cache buster.
 We need to eliminate the performance issue of having each instance requesting the resources with a unique key.

 Limitations: